Wednesday, November 26, 2008

 As a realtor, I am often away from home during meal times and I

-foods that I can take with me that don't require refrigeration.
+that I can take with me that don't require refrigeration.

 Unfortunately most granola bars don't work for me because they